Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Appendix: Notes on the PCA respiratory motion model

-The latter equation expresses the fact that the time-dependent weights at time $t_k$ can be computed by projecting the flattened centered \gls{DVF} vector $X_c(t_k)$ onto the hyperplane of $\mathbb{R}^{2 |I|}$ spanned by the (orthogonal) columns of $U$.
-During inference, we keep the principal components from the training data and define the weights as the projection of the centered \gls{DVF} $X_c(t_k)$ computed from the incoming data onto the same hyperplane.
-In other words, Eq. \ref{eq:instantaneous PCA weights calculation} is also valid for $k > M_{train}$.
-Fig. \ref{fig:Geometrical viewpoint} illustrates the projection idea described above.
-Eq. \ref{eq:PCA weight calculation} can simply be derived from Eq. \ref{eq:instantaneous PCA weights calculation} and expresses the latter with a different viewpoint.
+This equation expresses the weights at time $t_k$ as the projection of $X_{\text{c}}(t_k)$ onto the $n_{\text{cp}}$-dimensional linear subspace of $\mathbb{R}^{2 |I|}$ spanned by the orthonormal columns of $U$.
+We assume that spatiotemporal dynamics remain relatively stable throughout the image sequence.
+Accordingly, during inference, we define the weights at time $t_k$ as the projection of $X_{\text{c}}(t_k)$, estimated from the incoming image, onto the same subspace.
+In other words, Eq. \ref{eq:instantaneous PCA weights calculation} defines the weights for $k > M$, by projection onto the fixed basis $U$ (Fig. \ref{fig:Geometrical viewpoint}).
+Eq. \ref{eq:PCA weight calculation} follows directly from Eq. \ref{eq:instantaneous PCA weights calculation}.